-The Company currently has three active stock and annual incentive plans; two Former Match Group plans were assumed as part of the Separation (the 2015 and 2017 plans) and another plan was approved by shareholders on June 25, 2020 (the 2020 plan).
-The 2015 and 2017 plans (i) cover stock options to acquire shares of Match Group common stock, restricted stock units ("RSUs"), PSUs, and stock settled stock appreciation rights denominated in the equity of certain of our subsidiaries, in each case with respect to awards granted by the Company as well as awards previously granted by Former Match Group prior to the Separation, and (ii) provide for the future grant of equity awards by the Company.
-The 2015 and 2017 plans authorize the Company to grant awards to its employees, officers, directors and consultants.
-At December 31, 2023, there were 20.3 million shares available for the future grant of equity awards under the 2015 and 2017 plans collectively.
+The Company currently has four active stock and annual incentive plans: two Former Match Group plans that were assumed as part of the Separation (the 2015 and 2017 plans), a plan that was approved by shareholders on June 25, 2020 (the 2020 plan), and a plan that was approved by shareholders on June 21, 2024 (the 2024 plan).
+The 2015, 2017, and 2024 plans cover stock options to acquire shares of Match Group common stock, RSUs, PSUs, and stock settled stock appreciation rights denominated in the equity of certain of our subsidiaries, in each case with respect to awards granted by the Company, and in the case of the 2015 and 2017 plans, awards previously granted by Former Match Group prior to the Separation.
+The 2015 and 2024 plans authorize the Company to grant awards to its employees, officers, directors and consultants.
+At December 31, 2024, there were 20.7 million shares available for the future grant of equity awards under the 2015 and 2024 plans collectively.
 The 2020 plan covers options previously granted by Former IAC that converted into Match Group options as a result of the Separation.
-No additional grants can be made from the 2020 plan.
+No additional grants can be made from the 2017 and 2020 plans.

-The 2015 and 2017 plans have a stated term of ten years and provide that the exercise price of stock options granted will not be less than the market price of the Company's common stock on the grant date.
-Neither plan specifies grant dates or vesting schedules of awards as those determinations have been delegated to the Compensation and Human Resources Committee of Match Group's Board of Directors (the "Committee").
+The 2015, 2017, and 2024 plans have a stated term of ten years and provide that the exercise price of stock options granted will not be less than the market price of the Company's common stock on the grant date.
+No plan specifies grant dates or vesting schedules of awards as those determinations have been delegated to the Compensation and Human Resources Committee of Match Group's Board of Directors (the "Committee").
 Each grant agreement reflects the vesting schedule for that particular grant as determined by the Committee.
-RSUs outstanding generally vest over a three- or four-year period.
-Market-based awards and PSUs outstanding generally vest over a two- to four-year period.
+RSUs, PSUs, and market-based awards outstanding generally vest over a three- or four-year period.

 Stock-based compensation expense recognized in the consolidated statement of operations includes expense related to the Company's stock options, RSUs, market-based awards, PSUs for which vesting is considered probable, and equity instruments denominated in shares of subsidiaries.
 The amount of stock-based compensation expense recognized is net of estimated forfeitures, as the expense recorded is based on awards that are ultimately expected to vest.
 The forfeiture rate is estimated at the grant date based on historical experience and revised, if necessary, in subsequent periods if actual forfeitures differ from the estimated rate.
-At December 31, 2023, there is \$367.9 million of unrecognized compensation cost, net of estimated forfeitures, related to all outstanding equity-based awards, which is expected to be recognized over a weighted average period of approximately 2.0 years.
+At December 31, 2024, there is \$358.0 million of unrecognized compensation cost, net of estimated forfeitures, related to all outstanding equity-based awards, which is expected to be recognized over a weighted average period of approximately 1.9 years.

-The total income tax benefit recognized in the accompanying consolidated statement of operations for the years ended December 31, 2023, 2022, and 2021 related to all stock-based compensation is \$16.3 million, \$72.5 million and \$95.1 million, respectively.
+The total income tax benefit recognized in the accompanying consolidated statement of operations for the years ended December 31, 2024, 2023, and 2022 related to all stock-based compensation is \$28.7 million, \$16.3 million and \$72.5 million, respectively.

-The aggregate income tax benefit recognized related to the exercise of stock options for the years ended December 31, 2023, 2022, and 2021 is \$3.2 million, \$53.5 million, and \$53.8 million, respectively.
+The aggregate income tax benefit recognized related to the exercise of stock options for the years ended December 31, 2024, 2023, and 2022 is \$5.8 million, \$3.2 million, and \$53.5 million, respectively.